datopian/tech.datopian.com/load/README.md

 Status: Beta (June 2020)

-* Run as a separate microservice with zero coupling with CKAN core (=> gives cleaner separation and testing)
+* Runs as a separate microservice with zero coupling with CKAN core (=> gives cleaner separation and testing)
-* Use Frictionless Data patterns and specs where possible e.g. Table Schema for describing or inferring the data schema
+* Uses Frictionless Data patterns and specs where possible e.g. Table Schema for describing or inferring the data schema
 * Uses AirFlow as the runner
 * Uses common ETL / [Data Flows][] patterns and frameworks